frederic-perez/AmE-dictionary/data/idioms.md

 __until all hours (of the day and night)__ Until a very late hour of the night or early hour of the morning. _Johnny keeps taking the car and staying out until all hours, and I just don’t know what to do anymore!_ _She sat up till all hours trying to finish her essay._
 __until kingdom come__ For a very long, indefinite amount of time; forever.
 __until next time__ :two::hammer:
+__up (one’s) alley__ Well suited to one’s interests. _I really like Romantic poetry, so this class on John Keats should be up my alley._
 __up a notch__ To an increased or extreme degree of intensity or quality.
 __up a tree__ In a difficult situation.
 __up and coming__ :two: (up-and-coming) An _up and coming_ person is someone who is likely to be successful in the future.
 On a trajectory to become established or successful, especially in a career or as a business.
 Sometimes hyphenated. _She’s an up and coming star in the marketing department._ _I like to catch up-and-coming bands at small venues, before they hit it big._ _Check out NFX’s list of the top 75 up-and-coming generative AI startups._